This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Here are the best terrain features for kids at Squaw:

-Best Beginner Terrain Park at Squaw Valley: Belmont Lift
+Best Beginner Terrain Park at Palisades Tahoe: Belmont Lift

 Directly under the Belmont lift are some great terrain park features for beginners.
 Here you’ll find simple boxes and rails as well as a few good jumps to teach kids how to safely use a terrain park before moving onto bigger features.
-The Belmont lift is short and the terrain isn’t steep, so this is the best terrain park for beginners at Squaw Valley.
+The Belmont lift is short and the terrain isn’t steep, so this is the best terrain park for beginners at Palisades Tahoe.

 Located just to the northeast of the Belmont Lift.